 Furthermore, the random access procedure takes two distinct forms: contention-based random access (CBRA) and contention-free random access (CFRA) as shown on Figure 9.2.6-1 below.

-For initial access in a cell configured with SUL, the UE selects the SUL carrier if and only if the measured quality of the DL is lower than a broadcast threshold.
+For random access in a cell configured with SUL, the network can either explicitly signal which carrier to use (NUL or SUL) or leave it up to UE, which then selects the SUL carrier if and only if the measured quality of the DL is lower than a broadcast threshold.
 Once started, all uplink transmissions of the random access procedure remain on the selected carrier.